electron/electron/docs/api/session.md

 #### `ses.cookies`

-Returns an instance of `Cookies` class for this session.
+A Cookies object for this session.

 #### `ses.webRequest`

-Returns an instance of `WebRequest` class for this session.
+A WebRequest object for this session.

 #### `ses.protocol`

-Returns an instance of [protocol](protocol.md) module for this session.
+A Protocol object (an instance of [protocol](protocol.md) module) for this session.

 ```javascript
 const {app, session} = require('electron')